For a College Project, He Envisioned a Seafood Boil Business. Then He Graduated and Turned It Into a Franchise.

 After inaugurating its franchise program in a challenging year, Outer Banks Boil Company is eyeing future success.

-Outer Banks Boil Company has been serving seafood boils for nearly a decade, but its original purpose wasn’t to feed anyone.
+Outer Banks Boil Company has been serving seafood boils for a decade, but its original purpose wasn't to feed anyone.
 It was just to get Matt Khouri a good grade in college.
-The concept began as a senior project, which Khouri didn’t think would work in the real world — but it had more potential than he imagined.
-Since opening its first brick-and-mortar in 2016, the company has grown to three corporate locations, and in 2020 the seafood catering-and-takeout business started pursuing franchise-driven growth.
+The concept began as a senior project, which Khouri didn't think would work in the real world — but it had more potential than he imagined.
+Since opening its first brick-and-mortar in 2016, the company has grown to four corporate locations with a fifth one on the way, and in 2020 the seafood catering-and-takeout business started pursuing franchise-driven growth.
 The concept turned out to be perfectly suited for the pandemic, thanks to its small real estate footprint and carryout and catering-only options.
-That helped stores continue operating on a 30 percent profit margin.
-Now that the company has sold five franchise locations, Khouri reflects upon the hectic year, and what’s in store for the future.
+That helped stores continue operating on a 30% profit margin.
+Now that the company has sold seven franchise locations, Khouri reflects upon the hectic year, and what's in store for the future.

 Your company came from a senior project.
 That's not something many people can say.